robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Lauren blinked: a small recalibration.

-“When *Charlie* left the house this morning, he seemed— I dont know,” she paused.
+“When *Charlie* left the house this morning, he seemed— I don't know,” she paused.
 “Keen.
 That's it.
 Keen.”

 The word 'keen' sat in the air like something unexpected.